Times change and my website needed to change too. To see the 2020 update of this page click this link

 How Will I Know When My Cat is In Heat ?

 Most cats have a very distinctive behavior when they are ready to be bred.
 They typically roll around playfully on the floor and rub their posterior against you and the furniture.
 They often become vocal and try to escape outside.
 They stand arched with their tail strait up and their back and rear legs stiffen whenever they are touched.
 Heat periods will usually last 4 to 7 days.
 They become longer and more frequent if the cat is not bred.
-A female cat will mate several times during her heat cycle so kittens in the litter may have different fathers.
+An unsupervised female cat will mate several times during her heat cycle so kittens in a litter may have different fathers.

 How Long Does A Normal Pregnancy Last ?